flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job timeleft

-The ``flux job timeleft`` utility reports the number of whole seconds left in the current or specified job time limit.
+The :program:`flux job timeleft` utility reports the number of whole seconds left in the current or specified job time limit.
 If the job has expired or is complete, then this command reports ``0``.
 If the job does not have a time limit, then a large number (``UINT_MAX``) is reported.

-If ``flux job timeleft`` is called outside the context of a Flux job, or an invalid or pending job is targeted, then this command will exit with an error and diagnostic message.
+If :program:`flux job timeleft` is called outside the context of a Flux job, or an invalid or pending job is targeted, then this command will exit with an error and diagnostic message.